ifnesi/cfk_demo/README.md

 # Confluent for Kubernetes Demo - Overview

-This MacOS setup guide will help you to setup Confluent Platform (using Confluent for Kubernetes) and MongoDB Community edition (using MongoDB Operator).
+This guide, designed for MacOS, will help you to setup Confluent Platform (using Confluent for Kubernetes) and MongoDB Community edition (using MongoDB Operator).

 ![image](docs/architecture-diagram.png)